gitlabhq/terraform-provider-gitlab/CONTRIBUTING.md

 See the [importer state function docs](https://www.terraform.io/plugin/sdkv2/resources/import#importer-state-function) for more details.

+#### Documentation

+At the moment, documentation is handcrafted.
+Doc pages are located in [/docs](/docs).
+Please follow the [Terraform doc formatting guidelines](https://www.terraform.io/registry/providers/docs#format) for these pages.
+The [Terraform doc preview tool](https://registry.terraform.io/tools/doc-preview) is very helpful for previewing the markdown.

 ## Developing The Provider

 You'll first need [Go](http://www.golang.org) installed on your machine (version 1.14+ is *required*).